 Small & Midsized Businesses

-No matter how large or show small the organization, the network is absolutely essential to the company’s operations and survival.
+No matter how large or how small the organization is, the network is absolutely essential to the company’s operations and survival.
 In many cases, especially among small and midsized businesses (SMB), the network is the business.
 After all, the network enables collaboration, communication, and commerce – everything that helps an organization to run and grow.

 For that reason, network downtime is deadly.
 Yet with the complexity of today’s networks, things are bound to go wrong.
 Servers crash, routers fail, disk utilization rates reach dangerous thresholds, security breaches occur, and regulations are violated.